Ha! Maybe not. Doing them can be hard, but now analyzing them on rowsandall is easy.

 You can see all sorts of weird stuff going on.
 The first set looks ok, but the second one, I wasn’t happy with my start, so I started again.
 The same thing happened with the beginning of the third set.
 The fourth set was going fine, but my will to continue left me with less than a minute left and a cut it short.

 Now, trying to sort out the intervals for a session like this used to be a real chore.
 Now it is easy.
 I just select Intervals in the context menu on the left, whenever I am editing a workout.

 Then on the Edit Intervals page, scroll all the way down to find the “Intervals by Power/Pace” section.

 And then pick a slicing value.
 The page also includes a helpful flex plot to show you where your intervals exist and the current summary.
 Before you define intervals, it will look something like this.

-rowsandall also comes up with suggested slice values.
+Rowsandall also comes up with suggested slice values.
 You can use them or decide on your own.
-I decided to slice this workout on a pace of 2:12.
+I decided to try and slice this workout on a pace of 2:21.
 You type it into the form, select “pace” in the “use” box, and click submit.